Skip to content

 Sources profile:This story draws on neutral-leaning sources

-FAR clause 52.240-1 took effect on 13 March 2026, prohibiting drones manufactured or assembled by American Security Drone Act covered foreign entities from any federal contract.1 Every federal contractor must now certify compliance.
+Federal Acquisition Regulation clause 52.240-1 took effect on 13 March 2026, barring drones manufactured or assembled by American Security Drone Act-covered foreign entities from any federal contract.
+Every contractor must now certify compliance across their full supply chain.

 Red Dragon can fly 400 kilometres and classify targets autonomously when communications fail.
 No public policy governs that scenario.